Restaurants

 Stanley

-Another icon of the HSW, Stanley serves up Cantonese dishes as good as the view you can get from their restaurant—which is pretty good, just so you know.
-With a philosophy centred around food, friends, farmers, and fishermen, their menu is a delightful combination of BBQ, seafood, and noodles, brought together with Asian flavours.
+Another icon of the HSW, Stanley serves up Cantonese dishes as good as their waterfront view—which is pretty good, just so you know.
+With a philosophy centered around food, friends, farmers, and fishermen, their menu is a delightful combination of BBQ, seafood, and noodles, brought together with Asian flavours.
 Their signature dishes include kung pao cauliflower, southern rock lobster with xo sauce and crispy noodles, and crispy pork belly with English mustard.
 Not too shabby.

 Madame Wu